 Investing in the required suite of power tools alone–cordless drill, circular saw, nail gun and the like–will eat into the savings you get from doing the work yourself.
 You also may need permits–frankly, you probably will.
 Contractors work with permits every day and know what to look for, who to talk to, and what’s needed.
 An independent homeowner who’s not familiar with the process, however, stands a good chance of missing a permit that they need, and cities don’t like to cut they-didn’t-know slack for that.

 There are plenty of articles and YouTube videos online that provide a good introduction to the basics of how to attach a patio roof to your house (assuming the requisite permits have been secured).
 Take a look at them; if it looks similar enough to other carpentry projects you’ve done in the past, feel free to give it a try.
-If you have any hesitation or second-guess your skills, call an experienced Denver roofing company to help.
+If you have any hesitation or second-guess your skills, call experienced Denver roofers to help.

 Attached Patio Roof vs. Free Standing Patio Cover